-Blackcurrants are one of the most nutritious fruits available and they have been shown to have a number of health benefits.
+Blackcurrants from New Zealand are one of the most nutritious fruits available and they have been shown to have a number of health benefits.

 New Zealand Blackcurrant benefits lie in their environment, as a result of natural growth and cultivation in nutrient rich soil.
 High UV exposure in New Zealand means that all plants absorb nutrients from their sun exposure.
 Blackcurrants grow well in countries that produce good wine, like New Zealand.